-This is far from a budget destination but taking a day trip to Plitvice Lakes from Zagreb instead of spending the night can help cut costs.
-If you’re ready to see one of the most beautiful places in the Balkans (possibly the world?) then this day trip guide to the Plitvice Lakes is for you.
+The Plitvice Lakes are far from a budget destination, but visiting them on a day trip instead of overnight excursion can help cut costs.
+If you’re ready to see one of the most beautiful places in the Balkans (and possibly the world) then this guide to visiting the Plitvice Lakes is for you.

-How to Get to the Plitvice Lakes from Zagreb
+How to Get from Zagreb to Plitvice Lakes National Park

-In September 2018, our round trip tickets from Zagreb to the Plitvice Lakes and back again cost 135 kuna / 21 usd each.
+In September 2018, our round trip tickets from Zagreb to Plitvice Lakes National Park and back again cost 135 kuna / 21 usd each.
 This let us save some money on the trip but it was a mistake.